Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Reigning WNBA Rookie of the Year Paige Bueckers poured in 20 points before halftime on 8-for-12 shooting and 4-for-6 from beyond the arc, finishing in just over 20 minutes.
 Maddy Siegrist put together an 18-point, 11-rebound double-double that included a one-legged jumper in the paint and a steady diet of off-ball cuts.
 Aziaha James chipped in 17 points off the bench while leading Dallas in steals (4) and plus-minus (plus-19) over a team-high 31 minutes.

-The Wings shot 51.4% from the field, 34.8% from 3, and 88.2% from the line.
-They dominated the paint 50-30, won fast-break points 21-9, took the second-chance battle 13-4, and finished plus-19 on the glass at 45-26.
+Dallas finished the night shooting 51.4% from the field, 34.8% from 3, and 88.2% from the line.
+The Wings dominated the paint 50-30, won fast-break points 21-9, took the second-chance battle 13-4, and finished plus-19 on the glass at 45-26.
 Indiana attempted 42 free throws but converted just 66.7%.

 “It’s about doing the one-percenters every time, hitting bodies, boxing out, crashing, and not taking plays off,” Alanna Smith told Dallas Hoops Journal at Thursday morning’s shootaround.
 “When the shot goes up, it’s still live.
 So it’s just focusing on staying locked in for the entire possession.”